danmackinlay/quarto_tikz/README.md

 Here is the source code for a minimal example: [example.qmd](example.qmd).

+## Known bugs

+- all classes and ids are striped from the output figure, despite my best efforts to explicitly attach them to the generated Figure
+- The output is still wrapped in a CodeBlock-type div

 ## Render failures

 Note that _if ghostscript libraries are not discoverable on your system [we will fail to render SVGs correctly](https://dvisvgm.de/FAQ/)_.